Q - When do we meet?

 A contract is firm once all conditions have been met (such as deposit, letter of finance, etc.)

-Once your contract is firm, our team will reach out to get you started on the selections process.
-Selections must be completed within six weeks of your contract becoming firm, in order to keep the build on schedule.
+Once your contract is firm, and depending on your close date and the amount of homes we currently have under construction, our team will reach out to you to get started on the selections process.
+Selections must be completed within 6 weeks of beginning this process.
 Some buyers struggle to grasp why selections need to be made so early in the process, but remember this is a build – each element builds upon and relates to another.
 For example, your cabinet design needs to be finalized before plumbing rough-ins can be completed.
 In addition, some materials have long lead times and need to be ordered early.

 Q - What is included in a Rooftight build?

 Rooftight exceeds code in all aspect of our builds.
 Our standard finishes are equivalent to most builders’ upgrades.
 Features such as silent floor systems, ducted heat pumps, double-wide driveways, custom closet shelving and solid-surface countertops are standard inclusions.
-Rooftight homes include ample lighting – all your LED pot lights, upgraded bedroom lights, vanity lights, and exterior lights are included from Rooftight selections, along with a generous allowance for the fun stuff – your key fixtures.
+Rooftight homes include a number of LED pot lights specified in your contract and is dependent on your final plan with a generous allowance for all remaining fixtures.
 You are provided the services of Rooftight’s award-winning designer for your selections.

 Q - What is meant by selections?